(Updated November 2023 for 2023 holiday season)

 Guitar Pedals That Make Fart Sounds

-The Fart Pedal my friend Steve won Shark Tank and he’s out of control
+The Fart Pedal Steve won Shark Tank, and he’s out of control

 Buy used!
-Thrift stores are pretty picked-over these days and but ask your friends and keep an eye out on the neighborhood swap lists, people have good stuff they don’t use and are often happy to sell it.
+Thrift stores are a bit picked-over these days, but ask your friends and keep an eye out on the neighborhood swap lists, people have good stuff they don’t use, and are often happy to sell it.
 Look on Etsy and eBay for long-lost souvenirs of childhood or mementos with personal relevance to a friend.
 Most books, records, CDs, DVDs, video games are available used for a fraction of the price and you’re keeping stuff out of landfills.
 Have you ever seen how many $3 Crock Pots are stacked up at every thrift store?
 Who is buying a new Crock Pot?